 Can You Upgrade To A Universal Express Pass In Person At The Universal Studios Hollywood Theme Park?

 When purchasing your Universal Studios Hollywood theme park tickets online, you might decide just to purchase general admission.
+However, when you arrive you may realise that you’ve chosen a time when Universal Studios Hollywood is very busy which has resulted in long wait times.

 The best place to purchase a Universal Express Pass at Universal Studios Hollywood is at the Box Office Front of Line which is located inside the theme park just across from the Hello Kitty Store and the DreamWorks Theatre.